dary1337/yuris_editor/README.md

 /clean - Launches clean-up methods (or use right click on apply button in the program)
 /cmd - Launches cmd with SYSTEM\TrustedInstaller rights

-Example: "C:\Folder\yuri's editor.exe /clean"
+Example: "C:\Folder\yuri's editor.exe" /clean

+# Version 1.4.1.1 (A small update)
+- Now, you can't uses russian symbols in the "Hex" textbox
+- if you written <6 symbols in "Hex" textbox, you doesn't see exception, but if you enter the wrong #color, you will be notified about it
+- Fixed exception, when you closed program and see "Couldn't find part of the path...".
+It is cleaning up check update methods (please, don't close the program until notification about "An update available" doesn't closed)

 # Version 1.4.1

-- Added Auto Check Updates (the third checkbox in Settings)
+- Added auto checks updates feature (the third checkbox in Settings)
 - Updated tab key movement